Brobury House Gardens

 A trail leads beside the stream through pleasant woodland to a 2-acre water meadow.

 The gardens are lush with colourful bulbs in spring, including tulips, narcissi, crocuses and snowdrops.
-Later in the year the flower borders are at their best.
+The flower borders are at their best later in the year.

 Near the house is a pergola, draped with wisteria in season, and the restored vegetable garden.